vithyayogarajan/Medical-Domain-Specific-Language-Models/Data_label_processing/README.md

 |COVID-19 | MIMIC-III | 42|35,458   |  eICU  | 25 | 34,387 |
 |Fungal or bacterial | MIMIC-III | 73 | 30,814   |  eICU | 42|54,193|

-Sample codes are provided for MIMIC III data.
+Sample codes are provided for MIMIC-III data.